galaxyproject/training-material/topics/proteomics/tutorials/metaquantome-function/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. Why is it necessary to download metaQuanome databases?
+> 1. Why is it necessary to download metaQuantome databases?
 > 2. Can these databases be downloaded from other sources?
 >
 > > ### {% icon solution %} Solution